karynaur/minGPT-karpathy/README.md

 # minGPT-karpathy
 Playing with karpathy's minGPT.
-Implemented in both fast.ai and pure pytorch.
+Implemented in both fast.ai and pytorch.